A call to arms: making the case for more reusable libraries

 Unfortunately, a common challenge in academia is that reusing others' software is typically seen as less rewarding to one's career than writing your own implementation from scratch: there is a rewards system for reinventing the wheel.
 This is especially an issue in tasks for which it is easy to write a simple implementation.

 However, even in such cases, there is still benefit for reusable libraries: if a reusable open-source library offers more flexibility or variety in methodology, it is appealing even for simple tasks.
-For example, another major reason for the success of Libxc is that while it is relatively simple to implement the few popular density functionals like BP86,\citep{Becke1988_PRA_3098,Perdew1986_PRB_8822} PBE,\citep{Perdew1996_PRL_3865,Perdew1997_PRL_1396} B3LYP,\citep{Stephens1994_JPC_11623} and TPSS,\citep{Tao2003_PRL_146401,Perdew2004_JCP_6898} it is much more difficult to implement the 600+ functionals currently available in Libxc, and to keep adding in more functionals as they are published.
+For example, another major reason for the success of Libxc is that while it is relatively simple to implement the few popular density functionals like Becke's 1988 exchange (B88) functional,\citep{Becke1988_PRA_3098} Perdew's 1986 correlation (P86) functional,\citep{Perdew1986_PRB_8822} the Perdew--Burke--Ernzerhof (PBE) functional,\citep{Perdew1996_PRL_3865,Perdew1997_PRL_1396} and the Tao--Perdew--Staroverov--Scuseria (TPSS) functional,\citep{Tao2003_PRL_146401,Perdew2004_JCP_6898} it is much more difficult to implement the 600+ functionals currently available in Libxc, and to keep adding in more functionals as they are published.

 Unfortunately, the unavoidable compromise between flexibility and maintainability needs to be taken into account in reusable software.
-Even if the issues with interfacing various languages (\ref{sec:Introduction}) may require separate object-oriented libraries in C++, Fortran, and Julia, for instance, the reduction from dozens of independent and redundant implementations to three reusable libraries would still represent a significant step forward in maintainability, and promote innovation through the competition of powerful independent implementations.
+Even if the issues with interfacing various languages (\ref{sec:Introduction}) may end up requiring separate object-oriented libraries in C++, Fortran, and Julia, for instance, the reduction from dozens of independent and redundant implementations to three reusable libraries would still represent a significant step forward in maintainability, and promote innovation through the competition of powerful independent implementations.